gatling/gatling/src/sphinx/advanced_tutorial.rst

 Advanced Tutorial
 #################

-In this section, we assume that you have already gone through the :ref:`quickstart<quickstart>` section and that you  have a basic simulation to work with.
-We will apply to it a suite of refactoring to introduce more advanced concepts and DSL constructs.
+In this section, we assume that you have already gone through the :ref:`quickstart` section and that you  have a basic simulation to work with.
+We will apply to it a series of refactorings to introduce more advanced concepts and DSL constructs.

 Step 01: Isolate processes
 ==========================